 Learning to lead is a challenging and empowering experience at Castilleja.
-Grounded in research and informed by decades of work matriculating girls with a sense of agency, Castilleja’s unique leadership development program is woven seamlessly throughout the daily lives of its students in and out of the classroom and beyond the Circle.
+Grounded in research and informed by decades of work, Castilleja’s unique leadership development program is woven seamlessly throughout the daily lives of its students in and out of the classroom and beyond the Circle.

 Our schedule (including interdisciplinary time blocks), pedagogical principles, opt-in enrichment experiences, and commitment to both choice and skill-building across grades 6 - 12 all ensure that every girl graduates from Castilleja both understanding and proud of her own personal leadership style.

 Leadership competencies are best taught and practiced through experiences that girls find personally compelling.
-At Castilleja we intentionally design opportunities for girls to exercise choice and learn within a context that is meaningful to her.
+At Castilleja we intentionally design opportunities for each girl to exercise choice and learn within a context that is meaningful to her.

 - Grade-level partnerships inspire a variety of opportunities for collaboration: student-to-student, student-to-mentor, and student-to-community partner.
 Partnership programming is designed to expose students to our extended community and a wide variety of experiences and life stories.